-Capturing Water on Camera - Glen Coe
+Capturing Water on Camera Holiday in the Scottish Highlands

 Glen Coe is a perfect destination for capturing water on camera, visit some of the most beautiful lochs, rivers, waterfalls and coastline in the Scottish Highlands; it provides endless opportunities to capture various waters from different surroundings.
 Mountains, including Ben Nevis, will be our daily background with the occasional castle and a good chance to see red deer and eagles.
 Whether you are a beginner or expert your leader will guide to the best locations and demonstrate techniques to help you make great photographs.